IzzyBeraja/Vidly-Backend/README.md

 this application as well to compliment it.
 There are tons of things that still need implementing!

+## Things to do for next update

+ - Create a relationship between Genre and Movie
+ - Streamline controllers as they are getting bulky
+	- Create a more robust DataManager library and move controller actions there
+ - Github actions to upload to AWS or a free service

+## Recent Additions as of 9/9/20

+ - Custom JWT Authentication with token builder mappings
+ - Roles Authorization
+ - Login handling is a go
+ - Reorganized everything to make a bit more sense

 ## Recent Additions as of 9/4/20

 - Localhost HTTPS certificate